Wave Hill, Northern Territory, AUSTRALIA

 articles about various gemstones near Wave Hill.

-area to produce fine quality prehnite and also identified other
+the potential of then area to produce fine quality prehnite and also identified

 Agate, Amethyst, Smoky Quartz and Red Jasper (Chicken Blood Jasper).

-After yearsof prospecting the area, in the early 1980's he discovered
+After years of prospecting the area, in the early 1980’s, Gerald discovered

-Over years since the 1980s surface collecting produced a few Kgs of high
+Over the years since the 1980s surface collecting produced a few Kgs of

-grade prehnite but after years of fossicking and hand collecting the
+high grade prehnite but after years of fossicking and hand collecting

-surface deposits were depleted. by observation, surface material
+the surface deposits were depleted.
+By observation, surface material

 is highly crazed and faded due to the hostile extremes of temperature